|Information Source Code Documentation Contact How to Help Gallery|

 The profile data format is ASCII based.
 It is written by Callgrind, and it is upwards compatible to the format used by Cachegrind (ie. Cachegrind uses a subset).
 It can be read by callgrind_annotate and KCachegrind.

 This chapter gives on overview of format features and examples.
 For detailed syntax, look at the format reference.

 Each file has a header part of an arbitrary number of lines of the format "key: value".
-The lines with key "positions" and "events" define the meaning of cost lines in the second part of the file: the value of "positions" is a list of subpositions, and the value of "events" is a list of event type names.
+After the header, lines specifying profile costs follow.
+Everywhere, comments on own lines starting with '#' are allowed.
+The header lines with keys "positions" and "events" define the meaning of cost lines in the second part of the file: the value of "positions" is a list of subpositions, and the value of "events" is a list of event type names.
 Cost lines consist of subpositions followed by 64-bit counters for the events, in the order specified by the "positions" and "events" header line.

 The "events" header line is always required in contrast to the optional line for "positions", which defaults to "line", i.e. a line number of some source file.
 In addition, the second part of the file contains position specifications of the form "spec=name". "spec" can be e.g. "fn" for a function name or "fl" for a file name.
 Cost lines are always related to the function/file specifications given directly before.

 The event names in the following example are quite arbitrary, and are not related to event names used by Callgrind.
 Especially, cycle counts matching real processors probably will never be generated by any Valgrind tools, as these are bound to simulations of simple machine models for acceptable slowdown.
 However, any profiling tool could use the format described in this chapter.

 events: Cycles Instructions Flops fl=file.f fn=main 15 90 14 2 16 20 12